27 Items that People Forget to Bring for a Cruise

 1. Passports or Government ID

-However, a mistake that some cruise passengers have made is to actually pack this in their luggage, rather than keeping it on them in a handbag or even a neck passport holder.
+However, a mistake that some cruise passengers have made is packing their passport in their checked luggage, rather than keeping it on them in a handbag or passport holder.

 This has actually resulted in people being denied boarding, and it happens every year.